fish-shell/fish-shell/doc_src/language.rst

 Commands and arguments are separated by the space character ``' '``.
 Every command ends with either a newline (by pressing the return key) or a semicolon ``;``.
 Multiple commands can be written on the same line by separating them with semicolons.

 A switch is a very common special type of argument.
-Switches almost always start with one or more hyphens ``-`` and alter the way a command operates.
+Swi always start with one or more hyphens ``-`` and alter the way a command operates.
 For example, the ``ls`` command usually lists the names of all files and directories in the current working directory.
 By using the ``-l`` switch, the behavior of ``ls`` is changed to not only display the filename, but also the size, permissions, owner, and modification time of each file.

 Switches differ between commands and are usually documented on a command's manual page.
 There are some switches, however, that are common to most commands.
 For example, ``--help`` will usually display a help text, ``--version`` will usually display the command version, and ``-i`` will often turn on interactive prompting before taking action.